Table of Contents

 - Those with acute paralysis

-It should also be noted that these screening questionnaires are put in place only to save resources in a resource-limited setting.
-If MDCT is readily available, then the imaging modality of choice in any patient who meets the CCR criteria should get a MDCT and not a plain radiography of the C-spine.
+These screening questionnaires are put in place only to save resources in a resource-limited setting.
+If MDCT is readily available, then the imaging modality of choice in any patient who meets the CCR criteria is MDCT and not plain radiography.

-The main purpose of obtaining a magnetic resonance imaging study of the spine in a traumatic patient is to exclude spinal cord injury.
-MR imaging has an excellent detection rate of soft tissue injuries, such as pure spinal ligamentous injury, which are almost impossible to detect on an MDCT study.
+The main purpose of obtaining an MRI study of the spine in a traumatic patient is to exclude spinal cord injury.
+MRI has an excellent detection rate of soft tissue injuries, such as pure spinal ligamentous injury, that are almost impossible to detect on an MDCT study.

-Sagittal T1, sagittal gradient recalled T2, and sagittal STIR images of the spine are obtained in patients suspected to have pure spinal ligamentous injuries.
-Fat-suppressed T2 images also provide excellent quality images for the detection of spinal ligamentous injuries on MR imaging.
+Sagittal T1, sagittal gradient-recalled T2, and sagittal STIR images of the spine should be obtained in patients suspected to have pure spinal ligamentous injuries.
+Fat-suppressed T2 images also provide high-quality images for the detection of spinal ligamentous injuries on MRI.

-The main MR imaging finding in spinal ligamentous injury is ligamentous edema.
-MR findings of spinal cord injury include:
+The main MRI finding in spinal ligamentous injury is ligamentous edema.
+Findings of spinal cord injury include the following: